josh-stillman/devops-for-typescript-devs/README.md

 ## Allow ECS to Access Secrets

-Now we need to allow the Task Execution Role, which starts our tasks, access to the secrets in Secrets Manager.
+Now we need to allow the Task Execution Role, which starts our tasks, to access Secrets Manager.

 - Go to IAM.
 - Go to Roles.